History of Hibernian F.C.: Takeover bid by Hearts (1989–1991)

 Although manager Alex Miller kept the club in the top-flight during the later part of the 1980s, mismanagement at board level meant that Hibs were on the brink of financial ruin by the end of the decade.
 During the close season of 1990, Hearts chairman Wallace Mercer proposed a merger of Hibs and Hearts to form "one unit" who could more realistically compete with the Old Firm of Celtic and Rangers.
 Hibs fans believed that the proposed merger was more like a hostile takeover, where Hearts would continue, but Hibs would cease to exist.

 In response to the threat from Mercer, Hibs fans formed Hands off Hibs, which campaigned for the continued existence of the club and acted to frustrate Mercer in his attempt to acquire a majority shareholding in Hibernian.
 Among those who protested the proposal were Hearts' star player of the time, John Robertson, while Dundee United manager Jim McLean agreed to provide an impartial financial assessment of the Hibs playing squad to be presented as assets of the business to increase the club's value.
 The campaign succeeded when a local prominent businessman, Kwik Fit owner Sir Tom Farmer, was persuaded to acquire a controlling interest in Hibs.
-The fans were able to persuade Farmer to take control despite the fact he had no great interest in football, and he has since taken a "hands-off" approach to his ownership.
+The fans were able to convince Farmer to take control despite the fact he had no great interest in football, and he has since taken a "hands-off" approach to his ownership.
 Farmer was persuaded to intervene by the fact that an ancestor of his, Philip Farmer, had been involved in the rescue of Hibs from financial ruin in the early 1890s.

 Farmer provided some investment to ensure that Hibs could bounce back on the field, having struggled for much of the previous 15 years when the New Firm of Dundee United and Aberdeen achieved significant success.
 Using this investment, Hibs signed Murdo MacLeod and Keith Wright.
 As a result, the club won the 1991–92 Scottish League Cup by beating Rangers in the semi-final and Dunfermline in the final.
 The period from the Mercer takeover to the League Cup win was documented in an episode of the television series That Was The Team That Was.

 After just under a decade in charge, Miller was sacked as manager in September 1996.
 Jocky Scott briefly took charge, before Jim Duffy was appointed as Miller's permanent successor.
 While he had built up a reputation as a promising young manager at Dundee, Duffy's spell at Hibernian was disastrous.
 The club just barely survived in his first season, winning a relegation playoff against Airdrie.
 When he was sacked in February 1998, Hibs were adrift at the bottom of the Premier Division and were subsequently relegated.